AMWA-TV/bcp-003/security-proposal.md

 discover the authentication server they should use on the network without manual configuration.

-<--!
-ToDo - Should any of the language above be converted to SHALL or SHOULD?
-Right now it is just a discussion -->
+> TODO: Should any of the language above be converted to SHALL or SHOULD?
+Right now it is just a discussion

 ### Client Authorisation